- Smooth resistance

 That’s the place you’d expect to find poor-quality machines that lack stability and deliver a stuttery rowing action.
 You don’t get those issues with the ERG200W.
 In fact, this rower provides you with the same consistent rowing experience you get with higher-priced magnetic rowers, just with a reduced resistance capability.

 That represents real value for money and makes the Xterra ERG200W stand out among a crop of very ordinary competitors.

-Xterra offers a pretty unimpressive warranty, with just 12 months on the frame and a similar coverage on the parts.
-That’s pretty standard for a low ended rower but it would have been nice to see Xterra stand behind the build quality with at least a 2-year frame warranty.
+Xterra offers a pretty unimpressive warranty, with just 12 months on the frame and similar coverage on the parts.
+That’s pretty standard for a low-ended rower but it would have been nice to see Xterra stand behind the build quality with at least a 2-year frame warranty.

 GoPlus Magnetic Rower